🧠 Fiscal jitters and oil build steer today’s FX

 🔻 USD: Futures put the probability of a 25 bp cut in December near 50 percent.
 The 10-year sits around 4.1 percent and the 2-year near 3.6 percent, leaving the 2s10s spread close to plus 0.5 percentage points.
 That gently positive curve usually caps aggressive dollar rallies unless growth fears flare.
 Tactically, DXY still pivots around 99.20 support with 100.00 the first cap.
 Nuance: if equities wobble and long yields firm, the dollar can hold the upper half of the range into next week.

-⚖️ CAD: Oil’s rebound on the day helps CAD, but the bigger picture is still heavy after a 6.4 million barrel US crude build.
-Prefer selling USDCAD spikes toward 1.4100 with first support near 1.3950 while WTI holds the high-50s to low-60s.
+⚖️ CAD: Oil’s rebound on the day helps CAD, but the bigger picture is still heavy after a 6.4 million barrel U.S. crude build.
+Markets are watching USDCAD toward 1.4100 on spikes with first support near 1.3950 while WTI holds the high-50s to low-60s.

 ⚖️ CHF: With very low Swiss inflation and a steady SNB stance, CHF trades mainly on risk and rate differentials.
 EURCHF bias is mildly higher while risk is calm, with 0.9350 resistance and 0.9280 support.
 USDCHF tracks the dollar index path.

-🔻 JPY: USDJPY hovers in the mid-154s as wide US-Japan spreads keep carry attractive.
-Intervention risk rises into 155, especially if US yields blip higher.
-Trade the 153.5 to 155.0 band with a sell-rallies bias if front-end US yields slip.
+🔻 JPY: USDJPY hovers in the mid-154s as wide U.S.-Japan spreads keep carry attractive.
+Intervention risk rises into 155, especially if U.S. yields blip higher.
+Ranges remain 153.5 to 155.0, with risks leaning toward rejection on rallies if front-end U.S. yields slip.

 ⚖️ AUD: The Aussie trades global beta and the USD leg.
-Use 0.6500 as first demand and 0.6620 as supply; a softer dollar would allow a topside probe.
+Markets are watching 0.6500 as first demand and 0.6620 as supply, a softer dollar would allow a topside probe.
 Oil stability and a steady Asia tone are marginal tailwinds today.

 Conclusion